gu-benites/auth-supabase-pkce-v1/docs/integrating-state-and-data-fetching.md

 }
 ```

-### 2. Creating a Data Fetching Function (Server Action)
+### 2. Creating a Data Fetching Function (Server Action for Query)

 Fetch data securely on the server using a Server Action.
+Place this in a `queries` subdirectory of the relevant feature.

 **Example: `src/features/dashboard/queries/dashboard.queries.ts`**
 ```typescript